Dutch pacification campaign on Formosa: Background

 Frustrated by the inability of the Dutch to protect them, the Sinkan villagers turned to Japanese traders, who were not on friendly terms with the VOC.
-In 1627 a delegation from the village visited Japan in order to ask for Japanese protection and to offer sovereignty to the Japanese Shōgun Tokugawa Iemitsu.
+In 1627 a delegation from the village visited Japan in order to ask for Japanese protection and to offer sovereignty to the Japanese shōgun, Tokugawa Iemitsu.
 The Shōgun refused them an audience, but on their return to Formosa the Sinkan villagers, along with their erstwhile foes from Mattau, Bakloan and Soulang, went to Governor Nuyts to demand that the company pay an annual tribute to the villages for operating on their land.
 The Governor refused.
 Soon after, the Japanese isolationist policy of sakoku removed Japanese support for the Formosans, leaving Sinkan once more at the mercy of its rivals, prompting missionary George Candidius to write that "this village Sinkan has been until now under Dutch protection, and without this protection it would not stand for even a month."
 In 1629 however the Dutch were unable to defend either themselves or their allies.
 Governor Nuyts went to Mattau on an official (friendly) visit with a guard of sixty musketeers, who were fêted on their arrival.
 After leaving the village the next morning, the musketeers were ambushed while crossing a stream and slaughtered to a man, by warriors of both Mattau and Soulang.
 The Governor had a lucky escape as he had returned to Fort Zeelandia the previous evening.

 Shortly after the massacre Governor Nuyts was recalled by the VOC governor-general in Batavia for various offences, including responsibility for the souring of relations with the Japanese.
 Hans Putmans replaced Nuyts as governor, and immediately wanted to attack the ringleaders in Mattau, but the village was judged too strong to assault directly.
-Therefore, the Dutch moved against the weaker Bakloan, who they believed sheltered proponents of the massacre, setting out on 23 November 1629, and returning later that day "having killed many people and burned most of the village."
-The Bakloan villagers sued for peace, and Mattau too signed a nine-month peace accord with the company.
+Therefore, the Dutch moved against the weaker Bakloan, who they believed sheltered proponents of the massacre, setting out on November 23, 1629, and returning later that day "having killed many people and burned most of the village."
+The Bakloan villagers sued for peace, and Mattau signed a nine-month peace accord with the company.
 However, in the years that followed, the Mattau, Bakloan and Soulang villagers continued a concerted campaign to harass employees of the company, particularly those who were rebuilding structures destroyed by the Mattauers in Sakam.
 The situation showed no signs of improvement for the Dutch, until relations between Mattau and Soulang soured in late 1633 and early 1634.
 The two villages went to war in May 1634, and although Mattau won the fight, the company was happy to see divisions among the villages which it felt it could exploit.